 The notion that chaga and birch trees have a symbiotic relationship makes for a great story.
 But this is simply not true.
 There is no evidence to suggest that chaga is anything other than a parasite to birch trees.
 Any northern hunter, logger, or outdoors-person could tell you that.
 But it's not hard to see for yourself!

 At the end of chaga’s life cycle, it rips open a vertical section of its host's trunk to reveal its reproductive poroid.
 In the vast majority of cases, this results in the death of the tree.
-Here are just a few of the hundreds (if not thousands) of chaga poroids that we encounter on a regular basis.

 The scientific name of chaga's genus, Inonotus, literally means “to penetrate.”
 Chaga's life begins when a microscopic chaga spore penetrates the bark of its host tree.
 From there, as long as the temperature is above freezing, it slowly colonizes its host until it takes over a large section of the tree's internal heartwood.
 Finally, in a sort of murder-suicide, it reveals its flaky porous face to spread spores of its own.

 There was a study done by a mycologist in Finland who estimated that between 6%-30% of all birch trees are killed by chaga.

 Misconception #4: Chaga Only Grows on Birch Trees

 While it is definitely true that chaga grows primarily on the birch tree, chaga also grows on a variety of different tree species.
 It has been found on: